 There's one more amazing detail that Malachi mentions which I don't want to leave out, and it's this: It's O.K. to test God in this area!
 Now we're not supposed to test God in other areas, but here the Scripture clearly says in verse ten, "Test me in this," says the LORD Almighty, "and see if I will not throw open the floodgates of heaven..."
-I picture God in his gentleness, in his love, in his tender care, realizing that some people might have a hard time grasping the concept that nine tenths of their income with the blessing of God really does go farther than ten tenths of their income without the blessing of God.
-And so he says, "Go ahead.
-I give you my permission to put me to the test."
-Like the old commercial says, "Try it; you'll like it."
+I picture God in his gentleness, in his love, in his tender care, realizing that some people might have a hard time grasping the concept that nine tenths of their income with his blessing really does go further than ten tenths of their income without his blessing.
+So he says, "Go ahead.
+I give you permission to put me to the test."
+Like the commercial of old says, "Try it; you'll like it."

-Bill Johnson has said, "The tithe is our rent payment to God for living on His earth and breathing His air.
-You don't want to get evicted."
-(2) You gotta love Bill Johnson.
+I once heard a preacher say, "The tithe is our rent payment to God for living on his earth and breathing his air.
+You don't want to get evicted." © I appreciated the humor of putting it that way, so I wanted to share that quote with you.